LostArtefacts/TRX/docs/tr2/README.md

 - fixed music not playing if triggered while the game is muted, but the volume is then increased
 - fixed being unable to load a level that contains no sound effect data
 - fixed missing enemy sound effects in the underwater levels
+- fixed missing sound effects for collapsible tiles in Opera House and Catacombs of the Talion

 #### Mods
 - added developer console (accessible with `/`, see [COMMANDS.md](COMMANDS.md) for details)